jmg-duarte/nabu/README.md

 $ cargo install nabu
 ```

-Nabu brings [Dura](https://github.com/tkellogg/dura) to the foreground;
+Nabu's job is to keep your work commited;
-the main use case for Nabu is to keep your work committed.
+in other words, it brings [Dura](https://github.com/tkellogg/dura) to the foreground.

 It watches over your files and when it detects changes,
 Nabu will stage and commit them to your repository.